E-Justin/API_portfolio_project/README.md

 # API_portfolio_project

-Backend API for a stock management application.
-I used Python, Flask, and pgAdmin.
+Backend API for a stock management application using Python, Flask, and pgAdmin.

 # Python libraries used:
 * flask